tassiLuca/pcd-2022-2023/app/src/main/java/pcd/lab09/README.md

     }
 ```

 <ins>**Stashing**</ins>: stashing enables an actor to temporarily buffer all or some messages that cannot or should not be handled using the actor's current behavior.
+Useful when:

-  - if the actor has to load some initial state or initialize some resources before it can accept the first real message
+- the actor has to load some initial state or initialize someresources before it can accept the first real message;
-  - when the actor is waiting for something to complete before processing the next message.
+- the actor is waiting for something to complete before processing the next message.

 ```scala
 def apply(): Behavior[Command] =